 Headshot of Gary Siegel.Gary Siegel is currently a senior services executive at World Wide Technology, where he works with clients to create and deliver technology solutions to “make a new world happen.”
 Prior to this, he held various senior leadership roles at Accenture, NTT Data, and FAST Technologies.
 A hands‐on leader, Siegel holds a patent and has won a number of Quality Innovation Awards.
 He holds a master’s degree in computer science and a bachelor’s in computer engineering from the Johns Hopkins University.

-Sandeep Singhal is the senior director of engineering for AI systems at Meta (formerly Facebook), leading shared training, model processing, inferencing, and serving infrastructure.
-He previously led the company’s areas of storage infrastructure, powering product, analytics, and machine learning.
-He has held leadership roles at Google (leading Cloud Storage), Microsoft (general manager for Bing Maps and Local Search, Internet Explorer, and Windows networking), and IBM (chief architect for its pervasive computing division).
-Singhal co-founded ReefEdge Networks, a pioneer in wireless LAN security, mobility, and management products.
-He has also served on advisory panels supporting the Defense Advanced Research Projects Agency, the National Research Council, and the European Commission.
+Sandeep Singhal is the vice president of engineering at LinkedIn, focusing on storage and databases, data movement and processing, and AI enablement.
+He was formerly senior director for AI systems at Meta, where he led shared training, model processing, inferencing, and serving infrastructure, as well as the company’s areas of storage infrastructure, powering product, analytics, and machine learning.
+Singhal has held leadership roles at Google (leading Cloud Storage), Microsoft (general manager for Bing Maps and Local Search, Internet Explorer, and Windows networking), and IBM (chief architect for its pervasive computing division).
+Singhal also co-founded ReefEdge Networks, a pioneer in wireless LAN security, mobility, and management products.
+He has served on advisory panels supporting the Defense Advanced Research Projects Agency, the National Research Council, and the European Commission.
 His credits include 78 issued patents and dozens of publications, including three books.
 Singhal holds MS and PhD degrees in computer science from Stanford University, as well as bachelor’s degrees in computer science, mathematical sciences, and mathematics from the Johns Hopkins University.